prl-mushr/mushr-website/content/tutorials/mujoco.md

 {{</ highlight >}}

 Note that in `CMakeLists.txt`, you can specify the MuJoCo directory with the `MUJOCO_LOCATION` environment variable.
-The default path follows that in the previous section.
-Additonally, if you want to use OpenGL for enhanced graphics, set the `USE_GL` environment variable to 1, which is the default value.
+The default path is `~/.mujoco/`.
+Optionally, if you want to use OpenGL for enhanced graphics, set the `USE_GL` environment variable to 1, which is the default value.
 To compile with GL install GLFW:
 {{< highlight bash >}}